-Come October; there’s no better time to showcase seafood from Maine than National Seafood Month.
-Designated by Congress in 1990, National Seafood Month recognizes seafood’s nutritional and economic benefits.
-As one of our nation’s oldest industries, the US fisheries is a powerful economic driver.
-NOAA’s latest edition of Fisheries Economics of the United States places the value of commercial harvesting and retail operations of the US fishery industry at $255 billion in sales, with $117 billion in value-added impacts and a total of 1.2 million commercial jobs, and another 553,000 recreational jobs.
+Come October, there’s no better time to showcase seafood from Maine than National Seafood Month, especially when the best Maine lobster delivery is right at your fingertips with Klenda!
+National Seafood Month was designed by Congress in 1990, recognizing seafood’s nutritional and economic benefits.
+As one of our nation’s oldest industries, the US fisheries are a powerful economic driver.
+NOAA’s latest edition of Fisheries Economics of the United States places the value of commercial harvesting and retail operations of the US fishery industry at $255 billion in sales, with $117 billion in value-added impacts and a total of 1.2 million commercial jobs and another 553,000 recreational jobs.

 A big part of that success happens right here in Maine.
 The commercial value of its fisheries reached an all-time high of $890,668,873 in 2021, an increase of $365 million from 2020 and surpassing the previous record of $733,691,455, set in 2016, by $150 million.